Remote ATU v 1.0

 Design overview

-The idea of this ATU design came out of the combination of "ATU-100 Extended board by N7DDC" and above desctibed variable ATU.
+The idea of this ATU design came out of the combination of "ATU-100 Extended board by N7DDC" and above described variable ATU.
 With the requirement to meet Australian Advanced license and to ensure continuous operations for DXpeditions, the materials selected to provide x2.5 safety factor: Amidon Т130-2, 3kV+ NPO type capacitors and high voltage relays.

 In general, the ATU board composed out of three "relay networks" (with 8 relays in each L, C1 and C2 network), integrated Tandem-match circuit and Control part.